NeuroDesk/neurodesk.github.io/content/en/docs/Neurocommand/Getting started/linux.md

 - Run `pip3 install -r neurodesk/requirements.txt --user` to install pre-requisite python packages
 - Run `bash build.sh --cli` to install in cli mode
 - Run `bash containers.sh` for installing indiviual containers or `bash containers.sh --all` for installing all containers
 - Run `module use $PWD/local/containers/modules/` to add the containers to your module search path.
 Add this to your .bashrc if working.
+When adding to your .bashrc you will need to replace $PWD to point to the correct path, i.e. `module use ~/neurocommand/local/containers/modules/`.
 - Run `ml avail` to see the installed containers at the top of the list (neurodesk containers will take preference over system modules with the same name). - If a container is not yet there run `ml --ignore_cache avail`
+- Every time you start a new shell you will need to run `conda activate neurocommand`.
+Unless you added it to your .bashrc, you will also need to run `module use PathToYourContainers`.

 ### For Lxde desktops
 If running on an lxde desktop...